 The International Advisory Board supports the scientific progress of the project and suggests direction when required.
-The INTBOARD can be seen as a visionary group that will provide external judgement on the efficiency and effectiveness of PROTECT’s work.
+The INTBOARD can be seen as a visionary group that provides external judgment on the efficiency and effectiveness of PROTECT’s work.

 Photo: Eivind Senneset/UiB